RaianRashidRimon/Operating-System/README.md

 1. Clone the repository:

    git clone https://github.com/RaianRashidRimon/Algorithms.git
-2. Navigate to the folder and run the desired code in your preferred compiler or IDE.
+2. Since OS operations require a Virtual Machine or a Linux-based OS, ensure you have VirtualBox set up with a Linux distribution.
+Then, navigate to the folder inside your virtual machine and run the desired code using a terminal and a compatible compiler (e.g., GCC for C programs):

 ## 🤝 Contribution
 Contributions are highly encouraged!
 If you identify any issues, have suggestions for improvement, or want to add new algorithms, feel free to: